 At the same time, the researchers will be exploring the possibility that their discovery can provide improved ways to control insect populations.
 If they can find a compound that renders males sterile, for example, it could be used for the sterile insect method of biological control.
 The method involves releasing overwhelming numbers of sterile males of an insect pest into the wild.
 The sterile males compete with the wild males to mate with females to reduce the size of the next generation.
 It has been successfully used to eradicate the screwworm fly from areas of North America and to control the Medfly and Mexican fruit fly.
 However, it is difficult to do correctly and it can be very expensive.

 The research was supported by grants from the National Institutes of Health (NIAID A1056402) and the Foundation for the National Institutes of Health through the Grand Challenges in Global Health Initiative.

 David Salisbury, (615) 322-NEWS

-Life, Earth and Space, releases, Research, science / medicine, video Arts and Science, biological sciences, Chao Liu, dengue, featured research, featured research video, Juan Malpartida, Laurence Zwiebel, malaria, mosquito, mosquito sperm, odorant receptors, olfaction, R. Jason Pitts, undergraduate research, Xiaofan Zhou
+Life, Earth and Space, releases, Research, research videos, video Arts and Science, biological sciences, Chao Liu, dengue, featured research, featured research video, Juan Malpartida, Laurence Zwiebel, malaria, mosquito, mosquito sperm, odorant receptors, olfaction, R. Jason Pitts, undergraduate research, Xiaofan Zhou

 There are lots of ways to keep up with Vanderbilt research news.
 Choose your preferred method: